Introduction to Growing Currants & Gooseberries

 • Mulch will assist with weed control

-• Straw, sawdust or woodchips can be applied at 2" – 4"
+• Straw, sawdust, or woodchips can be applied at two to four inches

 • Contact a local extension before using chemicals